Matthew is a keen traveller and a photography hobbyist. He is currently living in Japan and hopes to travel and document his journey.

 Convenience stores are synonymous with Japanese life—so conveni definitely isn't a misnomer.
 Ready-made meals are a way of life here.

 The prospect of complaining about or returning food is unimaginable to a Japanese person.
 They are very conscious of not, as they interpret it, insulting the restaurant or the workers, so they will say oishii (it's delicious) even if they don't actually mean it.

-Even amongst friends, some people will be hesitant to disagree with someone if they have differing palates, just in case it causes offence.
-This is a microcosm of a wider Japanese characteristic—they are conflict averse.
+Even amongst friends, some people will be hesitant to disagree with someone if they have differing palates, just in case it causes offense.
+This is a microcosm of a wider Japanese characteristic—they are conflict-averse.
 Or confrontation avoiders.
-Or sitting on the fence dealing with master splinter.
-In other words, and all joking aside, they are not overly opinionated people, which is intertwined with their collectivist nature.
+Or sitting on the fence dealing with a master splinter.

 Japan is a remarkably safe place, so much so that the police are hard-pressed to keep themselves occupied.
 It is said that Japanese people police themselves.
 The police are so under-worked, in fact, that when an unscrupulous so-and-so swiped a lady's underwear from her washing line, five officers crammed into her tiny home to investigate.

 5. A Homogeneous Society